A Planned Approach to Support Funding

 Challenges – old-fashioned approaches

-Council identified the following problematic areas in 2011/12:
+Council identified the following problematic areas:

 - Reactive policies.
 Although all buildings were safe with statutory servicing and maintenance, most of the other work was reactive.